dansmyers/Networks/Sprint-1-Network_Fundamentals/Notes/OSI_7_Layer_Model.md

 in the early 1980's as part of an project led by the International Organization for Standards (ISO).
 (This should serve as an introduction to two ideas that will keep coming up in this course: first, standards are really important in the networking world and second, acronyms are even more important).

 The OSI model is not a real guideline for building networks.
-Rather, as a reference model, it provides an **abstract description** of the different features that must be implemented to construct a practical network.
+Rather, it provides an **abstract description** of the different features that must be implemented to construct a practical network.
 We're interested in the OSI model for three reasons:

 1. It gives you a holistic overview of how networks are implemented.
 If you start by understanding the entire model at a high level, you'll be better prepared to dig into the details of the protocols at each level.